jefflester/minitrino/readme.md

 ## Adding New Modules (Tutorial)
 Adding new modules is relatively simple, but there are a few important guidelines to follow to ensure compatibility with the Minipresto CLI.
 The design rules are the same for both catalogs and security modules.
-The best way to demonstrate this process is through a tutorial.
-The example below demonstrates the process of creating a new catalog module for Postgres.
+The example below demonstrates the process of creating a new catalog module for a Postgres service.

 ### Create the Relevant Directory
 Create the module's directory in the `lib/modules/catalog/` directory: